 If a major issue occurs that requires repairs

 If a tank is damaged to the point of needing to remove all materials, it’s a great time to clean it while it is empty.
 Additionally, cleaning the tank and making it vapor-free is much safer for workers so it will likely be required for most repairs before entering.

 How a tank is cleaned

 The process of completely cleaning out a tank is lengthy and could be dangerous so it should be left to the professionals.
 After removing all electrical connectors and disconnected valves, the tank is completely emptied of all liquid.
 Then, professionals will remove all the dangerous vapors, so it is safe to proceed.
 At this point, professionals will power wash the tank walls, vacuum the bottom, ensure seals are intact, and determine the personalized course of action that is best for your tank’s current situation.

-Whether you need regular maintenance or clean-out of a buildup in your tank, IA Mechanical can help.
+Whether you need regular maintenance or clean-out of a buildup in your tank, Industrial Access Bulk Material can help.
 We ensure minimal downtime because we know that time is money for your company.
 By using one or more of our clean-out methods, your company’s assets will be flowing and clean as usual quickly after we start the process.